Skip to content

 1. Student enrolls in a world language 203 course.

-3. If the final grade in 203 is a C or lower, the student earns 3 hours seat time for 203 ONLY.
-The student will then need to meet with their instructor to decide if moving to 204 is appropriate.
-If so, the student may enroll in 204 at the start of the spring semester.
+1. If the final grade in 203 is a C or lower, the student will need to meet with their instructor to decide if moving to 204 is appropriate.
+If so, the student may enroll in 204 when it is next offered at their school.

 Back to Top